archellir/blog.arcbjorn.com/data/posts/ransom-note-go.md

 [Leetcode 383 problem.](https://leetcode.com/problems/ransom-note/)

-A function to determin if `ransomNote` can be constructed by using the letters from `magazine`, each of them is used only once.
+A function to determine if `ransomNote` can be constructed by using the letters from `magazine`, each of them is used only once.

 ### Go